fdeblasio/pokeemerald-expansion/notes.md

 - Battle Factory
     - Add new moves to moveStyles (sRequiredMoveCounts)
     - Don't have both Open Level and Level 50 since the Pokémon are rentals anyways?
-- Updated Battle Pyramid wild randomizer
+- Updated Battle Pyramid wild randomizer?
+- Battle Pike
+    - Change Kirlia and Dusclops to fit the type?

 ### Other
-- Railroad the post-Mossdeep water routes
 - Try to get Verdanturf grass to start Grassy Terrain instead of messing with weather
     - MB_SHORT_GRASS but unsure of what else uses that
 - Might need to increase MAX_LEVEL_UP_MOVES and/or MAX_RELEARNER_MOVES